 Compulsory basic training (CBT) is legally required for anyone wishing to ride a motorcycle or moped on public roads.
 The CBT course is not an exam.
 It is a course of training that you are required to complete satisfactorily.

 All learner riders who want to ride a moped or a light motorcycle, and who received their provisional licence after 1 September 1997, must complete the compulsory basic training (CBT) course.

 If you have been disqualified from riding a heavy motorcycle, you must take a CBT course if you want to renew your licence.

 If you are a car driver and your full licence entitles you to ride a 50cc moped, then you can use your car licence to complete the CBT on a moped up to 50cc.
-You do not need a provisional licence and do not need to display an 'L' plate.
+You do not need a provisional licence and do not need to display a plate.

 The course is specifically designed for novice riders to provide them with the machine handling, road awareness and maintenance skills necessary for safe riding.
 Previous experience is not necessary.

 Due to Covid 19 restrictions the provision of CBT course has been suspended until the new year.
 For queries regarding bookings for the remainder of December and the new year please contact the Jersey School of Motorcycling on the link below:

 You can book a course by completing an application form available on the Jersey School of Motorcycling website.

 The course takes place at weekends and is run by the Jersey School of Motorcycling.